oddbird/sass/spec/statement.md

 **IndentedStatements**  ::= (Statement IndentedSame?¹)* Statement?
 </pre></x>

-1: This production is mandatory unless the previous `Statement` is a `LoudComment` or `SilentComment`, or its final production is a `Block`.
+1: This production is mandatory unless the previous `Statement` is a `LoudComment` or `SilentComment`, or after the final production in a `IndentedStatements` production, which is either at the end of a `Block` or the end of the document.

 If a `WhitespaceComment` would be ambiguous with a `Statement` in the `IndentedStatements` rule, parse it preferentially as a [`LineBreak`].